 Now that you have a great app idea, how do you make sure someone else doesn't take it and launch it before you?
 Most entrepreneurs believe that is what a non-disclosure agreement (NDA) does.
 Thus, one of the most common requests we hear from startups when they first reach out to us is whether Savvy Apps will sign a non-disclosure agreement.
 While we understand the motivation behind this request, any top agency or developer needs to get some basic information before signing an NDA.

 Instead of barring yourself from meaningful discussions with those that can help you with your app, postpone requesting an NDA and first share the non-proprietary information about your app idea or business.
 This information includes the general focus of your app, pointing out comparable apps, the platforms you're interested in launching on, your budget range, and timeline.
-We talk about this topic in our in-depth article about what an NDA is, what you can provide ahead of an NDA, and when it makes sense to request one.
+We go into more detail about this in our article, NDAs: A Manifestor for App Developers (and Other Creative Professionals).